bparanj/crystal/computer/electronics/components/diode.md

 ### 2. **Threshold Behavior**:
    - Unlike a mechanical switch that changes state instantly, a diode requires a certain threshold voltage (typically 0.7V for a silicon diode) in forward bias to start conducting.
 Below this threshold, the diode remains "off," and above it, the diode turns "on."

+This needs a variable power supply to demonstrate.

 ### 3. **Nonlinear Behavior**:
    - While a mechanical switch is either fully "on" or "off," a diode has a nonlinear transition between these states.
 In forward bias, the diode starts conducting gradually once the threshold is reached, and the current increases rapidly with increasing voltage.